CFTC Finalizes Revised Rules on Position Limits for Futures and Swaps

 - The nine legacy agricultural contracts are Chicago Board of Trade Corn, Oats, Soybeans, Wheat, Soybean Oil, Soybean Meal, KC Hard Red Winter Wheat, ICE Cotton No. 2, and Minneapolis Grain Exchange Hard Red Spring Wheat.

-- The 25 commodities underlying the core referenced futures contracts are Chicago Board of Trade Corn, Oats, Rough Rice, Soybeans, Soybean Meal, Soybean Oil, Wheat and KC Hard Red Winter Wheat; Chicago Mercantile Exchange Live Cattle; Commodity Exchange, Inc. Gold, Silver and Copper; ICE Cocoa, Coffee C, FCOJ-A, Cotton No. 2, U.S. Sugar No. 11 and U.S. Sugar No. 16; Minneapolis Grain Exchange Hard Red Spring Wheat; and New York Mercantile Exchange Palladium, Platinum, Light Sweet Crude Oil, New York Harbor ULSD Heating Oil, New York Harbor RBOB Gasoline and Henry Hub Natural Gas.
-Note that the CFTC may expand the list of core referenced futures contracts, including to West Texas Intermediate crude oil contracts, in the future.
+- The 25 commodities underlying the core referenced futures contracts are CBOT: Corn, Oats, Rough Rice, Soybeans, Soybean Meal, Soybean Oil, Wheat and KC Hard Red Winter Wheat; CME: Live Cattle, Gold, Silver and Copper; ICE: Cocoa, Coffee C, FCOJ-A, Cotton No. 2, U.S. Sugar No. 11 and U.S. Sugar No. 16; Minneapolis Grain Exchange Hard Red Spring Wheat; and NYMEX: Palladium, Platinum, Light Sweet Crude Oil (also known as WTI), New York Harbor ULSD Heating Oil, New York Harbor RBOB Gasoline and Henry Hub Natural Gas.
+Note the CFTC may, in the future, expand the list of core referenced futures contracts to include additional commodities, such as NYMEX WTI Houston and ICE Canola.

 - Before the adoption of the Final Rule, in order for a position to be deemed a bona fide hedge for federal position limits, purposes, the position must satisfy five key elements.
 Specifically, the position must (i) normally represents a substitute for a transaction made at a later time in a physical marketing channel; (ii) meets the economically appropriate test; (iii) arises from the potential change in the value of actual or anticipated assets, liabilities or services; (iv) has a purpose to offset price risks incidental to commercial cash or spot operations (the “incidental test”); and (v) is both established and liquidated in an orderly manner (the “orderly trading requirement”).